Etosha Safari Camp: Our full report

 Health & safety

-Accepted payment on location: Namibian dollars and South African rand are accepted.
-Travellers can pay with Visa and Mastercard.
-Cheques are not accepted.
+- Namibian dollars and South African rand are accepted.
+Travellers can also pay with Visa and Mastercard, but not travellers’ cheques.